KhronosGroup/glTF/specification/2.0/README.md

 #### texture.source

 The index of the image used by this texture.
-When undefined, an extension must supply an alternate texture source.
+When undefined, it is expected that an extension or other mechanism will supply an alternate texture source.

 * **Type**: `integer`
 * **Required**: No